mcarmanize/esfriend/README.md

 Follow the instructions from brew to configure mongodb to automatically start on reboot

-**Important Note: The analysis process for ESFriend uses a mitmproxy script to extract headers.
+**Important Note: The analysis process for esfriend uses a mitmproxy script to extract headers.
 Installing the python package for mitmproxy so that you can write additional scripts will replace the up to date mitmproxy on $PATH with an older version that will crash if used to capture packets from the sandbox machine.**

 ### Install necessary python modules: